cubeapm/docs/docs/Installation/3_docker.md

 --config-file /etc/cubeapm/config.properties
 ```

 The above command assumes you have a file `config.properties` in your current working directory.
-See [Configure CubeAPM](../02_configure/02_configure.md) section for details of all available configuration parameters.
+See [Configure CubeAPM](../configuration/configuration.md) section for details of all available configuration parameters.

 ## Docker Compose

 The following docker compose config installs a fully working three-node cluster of CubeAPM.
 After running `docker compose up`, CubeAPM will be availabe on http://localhost:3125.
-Also, a webmail UI will be available at http://localhost:4436.
-Any emails sent by CubeAPM will be available on this webmail UI.

 ```yaml title="docker-compose.yml"
 version: "3"